ssegui/ResSysSpotify/README.md

 -- trained models and dictionaries can be downloaded from [here]

-## STEP 3: RUN all notebooke "create_final_submission.ipynb" to create submission
+## STEP 3:
+1. RUN all notebook "create_final_submission.ipynb" to create submission

 ### License